sifferman/MaxCut-UnitIntervalGraphs/algorithm-tester/README.md

 ## Getting Started

-Simply run `make` to compile, and a "maxcut.exe" file will be created.
+Run `make` to compile, and a "maxcut.exe" file will be created.
 Run this with `./maxcut.exe <PARAMS>`.

 ## Command Parameters